Being Direct on Direct Mail

 All you need to do is think a little differently… Start by thinking about what product or service you want to promote and think about the best way to say this, without using too many words.
 You’ll have the basis of a great direct mail campaign.

-Of course if you are stuck and would like some help to develop a direct mail strategy that you can manage yourself or you would like an agency to develop a campaign (end-to-end) for you, then give us a call at Stella Design.
+Of course if you are stuck and would like some help to develop a direct mail strategy that you can manage yourself or you would like an agency to develop a campaign (end-to-end) for you, then give us a call at Brand for Brands Agency.

 So, tell us what is the basis of your great direct mail campaign?